Varifold solutions to Volume-Preserving Mean Curvature Flow: existence and weak-strong uniqueness: Weak-strong uniqueness: Proof of Theorem

 so that, putting together this last identity with estimates \eqref{last}, \eqref{ctrl}, and \eqref{ptensorp}, we end up with

-Exploiting then \eqref{coerciv1}, we can deduce that \eqref{estB} can be upgraded to
+Exploiting then \eqref{coerciv1}, we can deduce \RevX{that \eqref{estA}} can be upgraded to

 We can now pass to discuss the controls given by the dissipative terms in the De Giorgi inequality \eqref{eq:DeGiorgiInequality}.
 We start from the velocity one, where the presence of the Lagrange multiplier $\lambdas$ has to be carefully taken into account.
-Namely, from \eqref{estB}, we have, recalling the compatibility condition \eqref{eq:compatibility}, the identity \eqref{eq:RadonNikodymProperty}, together with \eqref{geometric} and the coercivity properties \eqref{coerciv2}-\eqref{coerciv5},
+Namely, from \eqref{estB}, we have, recalling the compatibility condition \eqref{eq:compatibility}, the identity \eqref{eq:RadonNikodymProperty}, together with \eqref{geometric},

 It is the appropriate time to concentrate on the mean curvature term in the inequality \eqref{estB}.
 Note that it is the only occasion in all the proof where we need to carefully exploit the novel gradient-flow calibration proposed in Theorem \ref{calibration}, which guarantees the fundamental new control \eqref{normal}, corresponding to the fact that $B$ points in the normal direction on $\cI(t)$.
 We then have, by \eqref{supports} and \eqref{xiprop},